genekuo/presentation/static/slides/javascript.md

 ---

 ## `flat, flatMap`
+* map allows you to apply functions from one value to another non-array value
 * flatMap allows you to apply functions from a value to another structure
 * Contextual composition

+---

+## `flat, flatMap`
 <section>
 	<pre><code data-trim data-noescape>
 ['aa',['bb'],['cc']].flat().map(toUpper)